Running a business is not as easy as it appears, it’s actually a herculean task being

 things you didn’t see before.
 If you can’t stop yourself from bouncing on the couch

-on the deal, get someone else you can trust to take a clear look at it
+on the deal, get someone else you can trust to take a clear look at it DO PROPER BACKGROUND CHECKS

 You also need to conduct proper due diligence to make sure what you’re about to